-- Provision of new habitat: Seaweed farms provide seasonal habitats for fish and small invertebrates, which could in turn attract predators such mammals and birds, thereby enhancing local biodiversity.
+- Providing new habitat: Seaweed farms provide seasonal habitats for fish and small invertebrates, which can attract predators such mammals and birds, enhancing local biodiversity.

-- Water remediation: Seaweed cleans the water as it grows by absorbing excess nutrients that have entered the sea from other developments (e.g. from fish farming or agricultural runoff).
+- Water remediation: Seaweed cleans the water as it grows by absorbing excess nutrients that have entered the sea from other developments and activities.

-- Fuelling environmental economies: Recent innovations have found that seaweed can be used to produce biodegradable packaging (see Oceanium), and that including it in animal feed can reduce methane (a Greehouse Gas) from cattle.
-Seaweed, when incorporated in human food and nutritional supplements also has endless health benefits.
+- Fueling environmental economies: Recent innovations have found that seaweed can be used to produce biodegradable packaging, and that including it in animal feed can reduce methane (a Greehouse Gas) from cattle.
+Seaweed, when incorporated in human food and nutritional supplements also has many health benefits.